MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 location="westus"

 # Invoke request
-az rest --method get \
+az rest --method get `
 --url https://management.azure.com/subscriptions/$subscriptionId/resourceGroups/$resourceGroup/providers/Microsoft.ContainerRegistry/registries/$myContainerRegistryName?api-version=2023-01-01-preview
 ```

 ***

-Note that the JSON output is the same as the one shown in the previous step.
+Note that the JSON output for both Bash and Powershel: output is the same as the one shown in the previous step.

 This function is to see the description of your Azure Container Registry.
 This is helpful to ensure that your updates have been correctly changed after the patch function.